StefanKruse/R_MicrosatelliteBinning/README.md

 # R Microsatellite Binning
 Functions to process scored microsatellite track data exported from Geneious.

-Individual steps after preparing the samples in Geneious (check ladder peaks and score alleles in Geneious/microsatellite plugin; export all files from Geneious to one file for each multiplex):
+Individual steps after preparing the samples in Geneious (check ladder peaks and score alleles in Geneious/microsatellite plugin; export all files from Geneious to one file for each multiplex; extract the individual multiplex files):
 1. read scored Geneious-XML-files and transform to data frame
 2. read processed geneious data frame and determine fragment lengths
 3. read raw fragment lengths and separate into individual microsatellite loci